victor20m/java-bootcamp/README.md

   - Save Cart.
   - Buy products.

-The solution must use MongoDB or MySql as repository as well as Spring Boot and swagger for REST documentation.
+The solution must use MySql as repository as well as Spring Boot and swagger for REST documentation.

+Optional: Implement an endpoint that returns products recomendation taking into accuont previous orders.

 Thanks for reading!